 Each student will be required to write a paper on an area pertinent to this class (e.g. leadership, performance measurement, etc.).
 There will be two deliverables for this paper.
 The first deliverable will be a summary of the paper including an annotated outline for the paper.
 The final deliverable will be due near the end of the semester.
-The final deliverable must be at least 20 pages, 1 1/2 spacing, with at least three references.
+The final deliverable must be at least 10 pages, 1 1/2 spacing, with at least three references.
 The paper will be graded based on the original contribution of the author.
 It will not be satisfactory to just document leadership styles, for example.
 The author would be expected to compare and contrast leadership styles and give an opinion on the subject.
-For DE students: you must submit materials into Blackboard 1 hour before class so that I may upload to Collaborate.
-You will have to do this for both the draft paper presentation and the final paper presentation.